A whole-school approach to bullying prevention

 - Approaches that have a positive effect on students and on the school climate, and go beyond the problem of bullying.

-There are common and avoidable misdirections in bullying prevention, Research clearly shows what does not work.
-For example:
+There are common and avoidable misdirections in bullying prevention, including:

 - Zero tolerance and disciplinary measures (i.e., school suspensions and expulsions)